 Most semolina-based cuts follow a similar process, outlined below:

-- Cut off a 2-inch wide chunk of the dough, keeping the rest wrapped tightly in plastic wrap.
+- Cut off a 2-inch chunk of dough, keeping the rest wrapped tightly in plastic wrap.

 - Roll the chunk into a thin rope (between ¼-inch to ½-inch in diameter).